FilipsMasolovs/code-timer/README.md

 # CodeTimer

 **CodeTimer** is a minimalist Pomodoro timer designed for developers.
-Enjoy a distraction‐free focus experience with a sleek circular progress ring, customizable sessions, keyboard shortcuts, dark/light mode, and detailed session statistics.
+Enjoy a distraction‐free focus experience with a sleek circular progress ring, customizable sessions, keyboard shortcuts and a beautiful dark/light mode.

 **Desktop Integration:**\
 Built with Tauri, CodeTimer isn’t just a web app—it runs as a native desktop application on macOS and Windows!
 With a dedicated full-window mode and a compact, draggable mini mode, it integrates seamlessly into your workflow.
 Native notifications and precise window management ensure you stay on track, whether you're coding or multitasking.